jmroland/aint_evil/functional_data_pipeline_FSM.md

 ---

-## ⭕ STATE 2 — STRESS TEST
+## ⭕ STATE 2a — STRESS TEST

-Purpose: expose ambiguity and failure semantics.
+Purpose: test for purity, isolation, and extensability, plus failure semantics.
+Keep to *why* and *contracts*, not *how*.

 Required content (single table):